gokulkrishh/how-it-works/src/pages/posts/json-stringify/index.md

     }
   }

+  // For object datatype
-  if (type === "object") {
+  // In javascript both array and object are objects (FYI if you didn't know already) if (type === "object") {
-    // To check if the value is null or date object if (!value) {
+    // To check if the value is null if (!value) {
       return "" + value + "";
     }

     // To check if the value is date object if (value instanceof Date) {
-      // returns a ISO string format as per JSON.stringify return '"' + new Date(value).toISOString() + '"';
+      return '"' + new Date(value).toISOString() + '"'; // return ISO format
     }

     // To check if the value is Array